enkidevs/curriculum/python/core/basic-file-manipulation/how-to-open-a-file-object.md

 - `r+`: Opens the file for both `reading` and `writing`.
 The **file pointer** is place at the beginning of the file
 - `w+`: Opens the file for writing and reading as well.
 Overwrites the existing file.
 If it doesn't exist, creates a new file
 - `ab/rb/wb`: Opens the file for `appending`/`reading`/`writing` in **binary format**

+Always pay attention to where the **file pointer** is.
+That is mainly because when we append something `a` to a file the pointer stays at the end of the file.
+If we want to print it we need to bring the pointer back to the beginning.
+This can be done using `seek()` method (eg. seek(0) will move the pointer to the beginning of the file.)

 Note that every `file` *object* has the following attributes: